-- Further development of diabetes
+- \ Further development of diabetes

-- Diabetic retinopathy
+- \ Diabetic retinopathy

-- Diabetic neuropathy
+- \ Diabetic neuropathy

-- Albuminuria
+- \ Albuminuria

-- Renal failure
+- \ Renal failure

-- Macrovascular disease
+- \ Macrovascular disease

-- Cardiovascular disease events
+- \ Cardiovascular disease events

-- Subclinical atherosclerosis outcomes
+- \ Subclinical atherosclerosis outcomes

-- Risk factors for cardiovascular disease
+- \ Risk factors for cardiovascular disease

-- Amputation in a lower extremity not resulting from major trauma
+- \ Amputation in a lower extremity not resulting from major trauma

-- Hospitalizations
+- \ Hospitalizations

-- Physical activity, nutrition, body mass and obesity
+- \ Physical activity, nutrition, body mass and obesity

-- Dietary and exercise behaviors
+- \ Dietary and exercise behaviors

-- Physical function and disability
+- \ Physical function and disability

-- Frailty
+- \ Frailty

-- Quality of life indices
+- \ Quality of life indices

-- Health care costs
+- \ Health care costs

-- Cognitive performance
+- \ Cognitive performance

-- Urinary incontinence and urinary tract symptoms
+- \ Urinary incontinence and urinary tract symptoms

-- Sexual function
+- \ Sexual function

-- DXA-derived bone density, body composition and vertebral fractures
+- \ DXA-derived bone density, body composition and vertebral fractures

-- Pulmonary function
+- \ Pulmonary function

-- Healthy Aging Index
+- \ Healthy Aging Index

-- All-cause and cause-specific mortality
+- \ All-cause and cause-specific mortality

 Other Analyses.
-Other research questions will examine the clinical course of IGT and newly diagnosed diabetes with regard to the development of microvascular, neuropathic and cardiovascular disease and their respective risk factors.
-These "epidemiologic" analyses will largely be descriptive.
-Appropriate statistical methods will be applied to analyze the interactions among putative and established risk factors and the development of different outcomes.
-In these analyses, treatment assignment during the DPP will be considered a covariate.
+Other research questions examined the clinical course of IGT and newly diagnosed diabetes with regard to the development of microvascular, neuropathic and cardiovascular disease and their respective risk factors.
+These "epidemiologic" analyses were largely descriptive.
+Appropriate statistical methods were applied to analyze the interactions among putative and established risk factors and the development of different outcomes.
+In these analyses, treatment assignment during the DPP was considered a covariate.

-The former troglitazone participants who continue in the DPPOS through visit year 6 will be included in the "other" outcomes exploring the relationship between incident diabetes and determinants of long-term complications of new-onset diabetes and IGT.
-No research data will be collected in this group beginning with protocol version 3.0.
+The former troglitazone participants who continue in the DPPOS through visit year 6 were included in the "other" outcomes exploring the relationship between incident diabetes and determinants of long-term complications of new-onset diabetes and IGT.
+No research data was collected in this group beginning with protocol version 3.0.